-- 1. The Diocese will maintain a Review Board that will function as a confidential consultative body to the Bishop of Peoria in discharging his responsibilities.
+- 1. The Diocese maintains a Review Board which functions as a confidential consultative body to the Bishop of Peoria in discharging his responsibilities.
 The functions of this Board may include: - i.
 Advising the Bishop in his assessment of allegations of sexual abuse of minors and in his determination of suitability for ministry or dismissal from employment or service to the Diocese as a lay person;

 - ii.
 Reviewing Diocesan policies for dealing with sexual abuse of minors; and - iii.
 Offering advice on all aspects of these cases, including the offering of assistance to victims whether retrospectively or prospectively. - 2.
-The Review Board will be appointed by the Bishop and will be composed of at least five persons of outstanding integrity and good judgment.
+The Review Board is appointed by the Bishop and composed of at least five persons of outstanding integrity and good judgment.
 The members of the Review Board will be selected based on a variety of relevant skills and experience.
 The skills and experience may include psychology, social work, children's rights, law enforcement, Canon law, civil law, personnel administration, and pastoral care.
-The majority of the Review Board members will be laypersons who are not in the employ of the Diocese.
-At least one member will be a priest who is an experienced and respected pastor of the Diocese of Peoria.
+The majority of the Review Board members are laypersons who are not in the employ of the Diocese.
+At least one member is a priest who is an experienced and respected pastor of the Diocese of Peoria.
 At least one member should have expertise in treating individuals who have been sexually abused as minors.
-The Bishop will appoint the members.
-The Promoter of Justice will participate in the meetings of the Review Board.
+The Bishop appoints the members.
+The Promoter of Justice participates in the meetings of the Review Board.
 The Bishop may designate a member to chair the Review Board in his absence.